K-Kamenju/python-p3-wk3-code-challenge/README.md

-# Python Week 3 - Code Chall
+# Python Week 3 - Code Challenge

 This project involves three main models in a Yelp-style domain: Restaurant, Customer, and Review.
 The relationships between these models are defined as follows: